Kentucky Department of Education

-The Kentucky Department of Education (KY DOE) is an agency within the government of Kentucky that is responsible for regulating education in the state.
+The Kentucky Department of Education (KYDOE) is an agency within the government of Kentucky that is responsible for regulating education in the state.

 History

 The Kentucky Department of Education became an official organization in 1924.
 Its headquarters is located in Frankfort, Kentucky.

 In 1848, Kentucky citizens voted for a law that allowed taxation to support schools.
 In 1938, a new law was passed allowing vocational-technical schools to be formed.
 In 1956, vocational-technical schools were expanded to help those who were blind, with a focus on providing training and jobs for the visually impaired.
 The vocational schools became controlled, like other public schools in the state, by the Department of Education in 1962.
 The Kentucky Education Reform Act (KERA) became a law in 1990, and is enforced by the Kentucky Department of Education.
 KRS 159.010 is a Kentucky law that requires children aged between 6 and 16 to attend school.
 This law was modified by a 2013 Senate bill, raising the mandatory attendance age to 18 beginning in the 2015–2016 school year.
 The Department of Education partners with the School Improvement Network to use programs such as PD 360 and Common Core 360 to educate students.